Pawventures

 The Hose-and-Nozzle Classic (Free)

 A garden hose with an adjustable nozzle is all many dogs need.
 Set the nozzle to a gentle fan spray and let your dog play.
 Some dogs prefer to bite the water stream; others prefer to run through a fan spray.
-Experiment with settings to find what your dog enjoys.
+Experiment with settings.

 Water Safety for Dogs